OldManUmby/OSE.SRD.Wiki/4. Magic/Magic-User Spells/5 - Contact Higher Plane.md

 **Range:** The caster

-A channel of communication is opened to a higher plane of existence, allowing the caster to ask powerful, otherworldly beings for advice and knowledge on any subject.
+A communication channel is opened to a higher plane of existence, allowing the caster to ask powerful, otherworldly beings for advice and knowledge on any subject.

 - **Plane:** The caster must choose which plane of existence to contact: communion with beings of the 3rd to 12th planes is possible via this spell.
-Higher numbered planes are home to more powerful and knowledgeable beings.
+Higher-numbered planes are home to more powerful and knowledgeable beings.
 - **Questions:** The caster may then ask a number of simple yes/no questions equal to the number of the plane contacted.
 The referee plays the role of the contacted being, responding to the caster’s questions.
 - **Answers:** For each question asked, there is a chance of the contacted being not knowing the answer or of answering untruthfully: see the table below.
 It is impossible to detect whether the entity is lying.